 Dumbarton Oaks/ HMML Syriac Summer School

-Building on two summers of success, Dumbarton Oaks in collaboration with the Hill Museum & Manuscript Library (HMML) announces an intensive five-week course introducing Syriac language and paleography in summer of 2018.
-The program, sponsored and funded by Dumbarton Oaks, will be hosted at HMML.
-The summer school will run from July 2 to August 3, 2018 (arrival on July 1, departure August 4).
-The audience is doctoral students or recent PhDs who can demonstrate a need to learn Syriac for their research.
+Building on three summers of success, Dumbarton Oaks in collaboration with the Hill Museum & Manuscript Library (HMML) announces an intensive four-week course introducing the Syriac and Coptic languages and paleography in summer of 2019.
+The program, sponsored and funded by Dumbarton Oaks, will be hosted at HMML, located on the campus of Saint John’s University, Collegeville, Minnesota.
+The summer school will run from July 7 to August 2, 2019 (arrival on July 6, departure August 3).
+The audience is doctoral students or recent PhDs who can demonstrate a need to learn Syriac or Coptic for their research.

-Approximately ten places will be available in the course.
+Approximately ten places will be available for each language.
 Costs for tuition, housing, and meals will be covered by Dumbarton Oaks.
 The selected participants will be responsible for their own travel costs to and from Saint John’s University (nearest airport: Minneapolis-St Paul).